ITP-xStory/uniFlow/README.md

 <img src="images/text-response.png"/ alt="Fulfillment message in Unity via text input">
 </td></tr></table>

-- Next step is to moving on with Audio Source instead of text query.

 ### Week 5
+- Using Audio Source instead of text query
-- TBD
+- Creating example!

 ## Documentation
 - The documentation that is more related to detailed process or personal thoughts will be written in individual's blog posts, while information that can be used as instructions or to guide other people will exist inside this project repository for further users and contributors.
 Initial documentation including basic intro, proposal and schedule will be continuously updated in README.md.